Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 ### Collapse Markers

 Again due to the large volume of items in the collection, both visualization modes (markers and images) support collapse markers - translucent circles that represent multiple nearby points that can't be individually shown at the current zoom level.
 When points are too densely packed, plotting them all individually would lead to visual clutter and reduced performance.
-Instead, we display a larger, semi-transparent circle with a number inside, indicating how many objects are aggregated in that region.
+Instead, we display a larger, semi-transparent circle with a number inside, indicating how many items are aggregated in that region.
 The more points within a collapsed group, the larger the circle.
 This feature not only improves readability, but also enhances performance by avoiding the need to render thousands of overlapping points simultaneously.

 We initially implemented collapsing using *DBSCAN*, a density-based clustering algorithm.
 While it worked reasonably well, *DBSCAN*'s propagation mechanism sometimes grouped together points that were visually far apart, especially in denser regions.
 This made the collapsed markers feel imprecise or unintuitive in certain areas.